M-Chimiste/Bold-Futures/README.md

 # SC2-AI-Python-Playground
-Playing with the SC2 API in Python to make a happy little bot.
+Playing with the SC2 API in Python to make a bot.